pankajpatildsa/Charity-Donation-Analysis/README.md

 Leveraging the power of SQL and R, the project delved into the intricate details of donation data.

 Results:
 The analysis unearthed pivotal insights for charity donation data.
-The following were highlights of the projects :
+The following were highlights of the projects : <br>
-Generosity Standouts by users : Maximum vs Lowest donation by user type Popular Donation Types: Analyzed the popularity of traditional (DO) versus automated (PA) donations, shedding light on user preferences and campaign effectiveness.
+Generosity Standouts by users : Maximum vs Lowest donation by user type <br>
+Popular Donation Types: Analyzed the popularity of traditional (DO) versus automated (PA) donations, shedding light on user preferences and campaign effectiveness. <br>
-User Segmentation: Implemented segmentation based on time periods, unveiling patterns in donation behavior and total amounts contributed within each segment.
+User Segmentation: Implemented segmentation based on time periods, unveiling patterns in donation behavior and total amounts contributed within each segment. <br>
-Regional Insights: Explored donation patterns by region, providing valuable information for targeted outreach and localized campaigns.
+Regional Insights: Explored donation patterns by region, providing valuable information for targeted outreach and localized campaigns. <br>
-Temporal Analysis: Broke down donations by year, offering a temporal perspective on contribution trends and highlighting areas for growth.
+Temporal Analysis: Broke down donations by year, offering a temporal perspective on contribution trends and highlighting areas for growth. <br>

 This project demonstrates the power of data analytics in optimizing charitable initiatives, by understanding donor behavior and preferences, organizations can tailor campaigns for maximum impact